 Discussion

-In the current study, we identified and characterized and functionally characterized regions of the medial frontal cortex by applying a data-driven approach to a large-scale database of ~10,000 fMRI studies.
-We identified three broad zones arranged along the rostra-caudal axis with distinct patterns of whole-brain co-activation and
+In the current study, we identified and functionally characterized regions of the medial frontal cortex by applying a data-driven approach to a large-scale database of ~10,000 fMRI studies.
+The present results extend on previous organizational schemes derived from more static measures of neural organization, such as cytoarchtechtonics, DTI, and rs-fMRI, by deriving functional units based on co-activation and then directing linking them to psychological function across a diverse range of considered psychological processes.
+At a coarse level, we identified three broad zones arranged along the rostra-caudal axis with distinct patterns of whole-brain co-activation.
+Multivariate analyses aimed at determining the psychological concepts most highly associated with each region revealed similarly distinct functional signatures for each of these zones.
+We further fractioned each zone into 2-4 sub-regions that varied more subtly in both whole brain co-activation patterns and psychological function.

 Posterior zone